SymbioticLab/SymbioticLab.github.io/source/_posts/ML-ENERGY-Accepted-to-Appear-at-NeurIPS-25-as-a-Spotlight-Paper.md

 ---
 title: >-
-  The ML.ENERGY Benchmark Accepted to Appear at NeurIPS'25 as a Spotlight Paper.
+  The ML.ENERGY Benchmark Accepted to Appear at NeurIPS'25 D&B as a Spotlight Paper.
 Congrats Jae-Won, Jiachen, Jeff, Ruofan, Oh Jun, Yuxuan, and Zhiyu!
 categories:
   - News